jpagett/TA-magnets/readme.txt

 #3.
 Generate info.xlsx (holds TA data for tag generation):

-	1. Create new excel document, info.xlsx, in the folder.
+	1. Create new excel document, info.xlsx, in the folder which holds the generator script.

-	2. Copy column A (TA names) and column J (Course Numbers), paste to columns C and D of new sheet.
+	2. Copy TA names and Course Numbers to columns 1 and 2 in info.xlsx.

 	3. Resolve Multi-class Assignments:

-		* The tool cannot handle duplicate entries -- where a TA is serving for multiple classes.
+		* The tool cannot handle duplicate entries with different course numbers -- where a TA is serving for multiple classes.

 		* Alphabetize by name to identify duplicates.
 If a TA is serving two courses, combine entries to one row with Course Number as "PHYS #, #"

-	4. Delete row 1.
+	4. Delete header row.

-	5. Reformat Course Numbers: After each step, fill the column with the formula by selecting the top entry and dragging the black square downward over the active rows.

-		* Go to cell B1.
-Paste in formula as: ="Phys "&D1
+	5. Reformat Course Numbers: Label them as "Phys {Course Number}"

-	6. Reformat Names:
+	6. Reformat Names as "First Last"

-		* Go to cell E1.
-Paste in formula as: =MID(C1&" "&C1,FIND(" ",C1)+1,LEN(C1))

-		* Go to cell A1.
-Past in formula as: =IF(RIGHT(E1,1)=",",LEFT(E1,LEN(E1)-1),E1)

 	7. The info.xlsx file should now be formatted as: